dewancse/epithelial-modelling-platform/README.md

   http://epithelial-modelling-platform.nectar.auckland.ac.nz
 ```

-### Quality control
-We have testing in place to make sure the code is functioning as expected (TODOs).
-In addition, the code allows reproducibility and reuse of modules (TODOs).

 ### Programming Language
 - JavaScript
 - SPARQL
-- Node.js

 ### Limitations
-Need to solve the TODOs under the `Quality control` section.
+We will implement Unit testing and Functional testing to make sure the code is functioning as expected.
+While the underlying tools are not specific to renal epithelial transport, the currently supported text-to-query mappings and recommender system are very specific to renal epithelial transport.
 ### List of contributors
-- Dewan Sarwar
+- Dewan Sarwar - @dewancse
-- David Nickerson
+- David Nickerson - @nickerso

 ### Licencing
 MIT license!